vchitlur/bosh-oracle-cpi-release/docs/deploy_director.md

 (Need to add this somewhere - Using [BOSH CLI v2 create-env](https://bosh.io/docs/cli-v2#create-env)  create-env command to create a director environment)

+Not sure if this is the right place for these two:
 ## Install bosh cli
 ```
   $ ./install_deps.sh